kamigerami/EcoSystem/README.md

 This will bring up the following hosts all running Centos/7 with Consul Agents, Docker-Engine.

+I created the vagrant file to be as dynamic as possible!
+You can basically just change a few variables and have the entire thing suit your own needs.

 Please see ToDo (below).
-Will add a bunch of stuff
+Will add a bunch of stuff continously

 ````